America’s elderly population is expected to rise from 46 million in 2016 to approximately 70 million by 2030.

 - Transient ischemic attack

-It should be noted that patient’s eyes, eyebrows, nose, and mouth are centered and symmetrical, and any asymmetrical features suggest a stroke.
+It should be noted that the patient’s eyes, eyebrows, nose, and mouth are centered and symmetrical, and any asymmetrical features suggest a stroke.

 Musculoskeletal system and functional status